 Let's cut to the chase.
 You want to know what they cost, don't you?
 A decent pair of short track skates will cost about $350-$400 new.
 You can spend less, but you'll be happier on something other than the bare minimum.
 This would get you into the ever-popular Bont Patriot C boot and a MapleZ Premium PB blade, a pretty decent setup.
 The "C" stands for carbon, and it's the more heat moldable variation of the Patriot models.
 More heat moldability means a more customizable fit.
 And fit is everything.

 There’s a newcomer in the entry-level boot category.
 It’s the Vision MV1 from MapleZ (formerly Maple) and it runs about $50 more than the Patriot C. It’s designed with help from US Olympian Kip Carpenter.
-People in the know say the degree of heat moldability is better than anything there’s ever been in this price range.
+We have set up several kids in these boots.
+Once properly heat molded, the fit is superb.
+We've not had one complaint about ankle discomfort.
 Remember--fit is everything.

 There are not a lot of speedskating retail outlets in the US.
 Below are the folks we've worked with the most.
 Tell them we sent you.